-(C) At a minimum, the training program must be designed to ensure that facility personnel are able to respond effectively to emergencies by familiarizing them with emergency procedures, emergency equipment, and emergency systems, including where applicable: - ...(i) (I) Procedures for using, inspecting, repairing, and replacing facility emergency and monitoring equipment; - $\dots (\mbox{ii})$ (II) Key parameters for automatic waste feed cut-off systems; - ...(iii) (III) Communications or alarm systems; - ...(iv) (IV) Response to fires or explosions; - $\dots$ (V) Response to ground-water contamination incidents; and - ...(vi) (VI) Shutdown of operations. - 265.16(b) (ii) Facility personnel must successfully complete the program required in Section 4(g)(i) of this Chapter within six (6) months after the effective date of these regulations or six (6) months after the date of their employment or assignment to a facility, or to a new position at a facility, whichever is later.
+(C) At a minimum, the training program must be designed to ensure that facility personnel are able to respond effectively to emergencies by familiarizing them with emergency procedures, emergency equipment, and emergency systems, including where applicable: - ...(i) (I) Procedures for using, inspecting, repairing, and replacing facility emergency and monitoring equipment; - \dots (II) Key parameters for automatic waste feed cut-off systems; - ...(iii) (III) Communications or alarm systems; - ...(iv) (IV) Response to fires or explosions; - ...(v) (V) Response to ground-water contamination incidents; and - ...(vi) (VI) Shutdown of operations. - 265.16(b) (ii) Facility personnel must successfully complete the program required in Section 4(g)(i) of this Chapter within six (6) months after the effective date of these regulations or six (6) months after the date of their employment or assignment to a facility, or to a new position at a facility, whichever is later.
 Employees hired after the effective date of these regulations must not work in unsupervised positions until they have completed the training requirements of Section 4(g)(i) of this Chapter. - 265.16(c) (iii) Facility personnel must take part in an annual review of the initial training required in Section 4(g)(i) of this Chapter. - 265.16(d) (iv) The owner or operator must maintain the following documents and records at the facility: - 265.16(d)(1)

 (A) The job title for each position at the facility related to hazardous waste management, and the name of the employee filling each job; - 265.16(d)(2) (B) A written job description for each position listed under Section 4(g)(iv)(A) of this Chapter.
-This description may be consistent in its degree of specificity with descriptions for other similar positions in the same company location or bargaining unit, but must include the requisite skill, education, or other qualifications, and duties of facility personnel assigned to each position; - (D) Records that document that the training or job experience required under sections 4(g)(i), (ii), and (iii) of this Chapter has been given to, and completed by, facility personnel. - 265.16(e) (v) Training records on current personnel must be kept until closure of the facility.
+This description may be consistent in its degree of specificity with descriptions for other similar positions in the same company location or bargaining unit, but must include the requisite skill, education, or other qualifications, and duties of facility personnel assigned to each position; - 265.16(d)(3) (C) A written description of the type and amount of both introductory and continuing training that will be given to each person filling a position listed under Section 4(g)(iv)(A) of this Chapter; - (D) Records that document that the training or job experience required under sections 4(g)(i), (ii), and (iii) of this Chapter has been given to, and completed by, facility personnel. - 265.16(e) (v) Training records on current personnel must be kept until closure of the facility.
 Training records on former employees must be kept for at least three (3) years from the date the employee last worked at the facility.
 Personnel training records may accompany personnel transferred within the same company. - ${\rm 265.17}$ (h) GENERAL REQUIREMENTS FOR IGNITABLE, REACTIVE, OR INCOMPATIBLE WASTES.